mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[Sphere paper analyses]]
 - [ ] [[Trip update meeting]]
 - [ ] Check the weird offset thing.
 Compare new STNG data on sphere to old L vs E data and see if it's different.
 Needs to compare to like AMANDE or PTB
+- [ ] Look at the sphere alignment

 ## Completed